cmattson/spree-guides/content/developer/customization/authentication.markdown

     Spree.user_class = "User"
 <% end %>

-Next, you need to run the custom user generator for Spree which will create two files.
+Next, you need to run the custom user generator for Spree.
+This will create two files.
 The first is a migration that will add the necessary Spree fields to your users table, and the second is an extension that lives at `lib/spree/authentication_helpers.rb` to the